sladwig/kukki-joe/readme.md

 - The printer uses a so called "DAG" printer (Direct-to-Garmet) which means we could also use "slight variations" without a problem.

-- if you see a way, to allow "special versions" for example for julius (as a founder) or e.g. for crew/helper or artists - then great, but this is not the main focus.
+- if you see a way, to allow "special versions" for example for Julius (as a founder) or e.g. for crew/helper or artists - then great, but this is not the main focus.

 - Image
 	- the image should have at least 300 dpi